azdavis/millet/docs/tokens.md

 val b = x
 ```

-Contrast with `include`, which is kind of like `open` but for signatures.
+Compare with `include`, which is kind of like `open` but for signatures.

 ## `then`